Whitinsville Christian School

 Whitinsville Christian School is a pre-K-12 Christian day school, one of the oldest in Massachusetts.
 The school is organized into a preschool, elementary school (grades K-5), a middle school (grades 6-8) and a high school (grades 9-12).
 It is a member of Christian Schools International and is accredited by the New England Association of Schools and Colleges.

 History

 In 1907, a group of fathers from the Christian Reformed Church of Whitinsville organized a Society for Christian Instruction.
 It was their desire and purpose to educate their children in a school where the Scripture was central to all of learning.
 In 1924, the Society was incorporated by the Commonwealth of Massachusetts as an educational institution.
 Classes began in 1928 in the basement of the Christian Reformed Church on Willow Street in Whitinsville.

-In 1966, a 28-acre (11 hectares) site was purchased from the Whitin Machine Works, and on March 30, 1968, ground was broken for a new school building, which was completed in November, 1969.
-The recent Rise Up and Build Campaign has raised $18 million and has inspired the building of a new Athletic Field House and Performing Arts Center scheduled to open in August 2017.
-The school, located at 279 Linwood Avenue in Whitinsville, Massachusetts, serves about 600 students with about 70 faculty and staff.